 - Gums are tender, swollen, infected, bleed easily while brushing.

-- Tartar is accumulated due to unhealthy eating habits leading to a common complain of a patient that is bad breath.
+- Tartar is accumulated due to unhealthy eating habits leading to a common complaint of patients that is bad breath.

 - Gums are seen more than a tooth resulting in a gummy smile.